Information for term Italian Language & Culture

 Learn more about daily life on a high school study abroad program by reading our blog.

-Private bedroom in home of carefully screened host family.
-Most of our host families in Ferrara have hosted CIEE students for at least 5 years.
+Private bedroom in home of carefully screened homestay.
+Most of our homestays in Ferrara have hosted CIEE students for at least 5 years.

 CIEE resident staff available 24/7.